juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 **Academic Research**

 * has the goal of finding information that will help answer a scholarly question
-    - e.g. What would be the effect of the trade balance between the United States and China if China lowered the value of its currency by 10%?
+    - e.g. *What would be the effect of the trade balance between the United States and China, if China lowered the value of its currency by 10%?*

-* has questions which tend to be more abstract than applied---they get at the underlying principles of a phenomenon
+* has questions which tend to be more abstract than applied; related to the underlying principles of a phenomenon

-* usually requires extensive *secondary* research, reading scholarly literature, and academic journals and books.
+* usually requires extensive *secondary* research: reading scholarly literature and academic journals and books.
 (If you do primary research, as scientists do in labs, you do so after extensive secondary research.)

 **Workplace Research**

 * has the goal of finding information that will help answer a practical question
-    - e.g. Should we replace our sales staff's notebook computers with tablets?
+    - e.g. *Should we replace our sales staff's notebook computers with tablets?*

 * has questions which frequently focus on improving a situation at a particular organization

-* usually requires extensive *primary* research because the questions require that you learn about your own organization's processes and how the people in your organization would response to your ideas
+* usually requires extensive *primary* research, because the questions require learning about a specific organization's processes and how its members would respond to new ideas

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Unit 2.
 Conducting Secondary Research

 When you conduct secondary research you are trying to learn what experts have to say about the topic.
 Your goal is to acquire the best available information, the most accurate, the most unbiased, the most comprehensive, and most current.

-Today, most technical information is described not only in print but also through digital media accessible on the Internet.
+You will probably use information published in four major media:

 ### Four Major Media

-You will probably use information published in four major media:

 **1. Print**

-Books, journals, reports, and other documents will continue to be produced in print because printed documents are portable, and you can write on them.
+Books, journals, reports, and other documents will continue to be produced in print because printed documents are portable and you can write on them.
 For documents that do not need to be updated periodically, print remains a useful and popular medium.

 **2. Online databases**